Garlic can be one of those things you can grow year after year and can easily become a plant-it-and forget-it kind of gardening technique.

 Full sun, well-drained soil.

 Like most bulbs, these bulbs don’t like getting too wet.
-Plant them somewhere where they can’t be disturbed for nine months.
+Plant them in a dry place where they can’t be disturbed for nine months.
 Think about where you’ll be tilling in the spring and mark your area.

-I decided this past few years to grow mine in our raised beds for several different reasons, but mostly because I may or may not be the one working up the gardens in the spring and I wanted to protect my garlic babies.
+I used to plant my garlic right in our field, however, I decided this past few years to grow mine in our raised beds for several different reasons.
+The most important being that I may or may not be the one working up the gardens in the spring and I wanted to protect my garlic babies.
+The raised bed is fantastic for keeping the garlic safe and contained.
+This system also allows for great crop rotation in our vegetable garden – It also allows me to easily harvest the garlic in mid-July and then place our fall and winter produce such as broccoli, red cabbage, brussel sprouts, etc. right into the bed.

-Hardneck are better for cold Northern places.
-The bulbs are typically larger with smaller cloves plus you get scapes!
+Hardneck garlic are better for cold Northern places.
+With the hardneck varieties, the bulbs are typically larger with smaller cloves plus you get scapes!

-Softneck is better for mild climates, for braiding or for larger cloves in a smaller bulb.
+Softneck garlic is better for mild climates.
+The softneck varieties are optimal for garlic braids and having larger cloves in a smaller bulb.

 We grow hardneck here, but I still braid it!

-Separate all the cloves from the bulb and discard the center stem.
-There’s no need to remove the papery outside before pushing the clove in pointy end up into the dirt about 1″.
-Cover lightly and tamp down with your hand.
+First, separate all the garlic cloves from the bulb and discard the center stem.
+I then take a garden fork to make sure there is loose soil in my raised bed.
+There’s no need to remove the papery skin before pushing the clove in pointy end up into the dirt about 1″.
+Place the individual cloves into the dirt with the roots to the bottom and the sprout on the top.
+Plant 4 – 6 inches apart and cover lightly and tamp down with your hand.

 When I first started out, I purchased some garlic from a neighbor.
 I would try to source locally first.
 Try a neighbor who gardens or a local farmers market.
 Remember you don’t have to start with a ton in order to grow seed for next year.
+It’s a good idea to buy your garlic locally, when getting garlic seeds from a grocery store you run the risk of them being dried out and/or sprayed with chemicals.
 One bulb may give you 5-8 cloves a piece.
 Seed Savers has always been a reliable source for garlic seed.
 You can also purchase it from Country Creek Store on Amazon too.

 If you are like us and love to enjoy garlic throughout the fall and winter months, you can either braid your garlic or store it in a breathable basket or mesh bag in a darker part of your home.
-Keeping garlic out of direct sunlight is important as the
+Keeping garlic out of direct sunlight is important to preserve its taste

 Affiliate Disclosure & Content Disclaimer